 Making Reports of Title IX Discrimination

-The Assistant Vice President for Human Resources is the institutions’ Title IX Coordinator and has primary responsibility for coordinating institutional efforts for educating our campus constituency on Title IX, as well as the investigation, resolution, implementation of corrective measures, and monitoring the educational environment and workplace to stop, remediate, and prevent discrimination on the basis of sex.
+The institutions’ Title IX Coordinator and the Chief Title IX Investigator have the primary responsibility for coordinating institutional efforts for educating our campus constituency on Title IX, as well as the investigation, resolution, implementation of corrective measures, and monitoring the educational environment and workplace to stop, remediate, and prevent discrimination on the basis of sex.
 Chairs, deans, department Coordinators, and supervisors have a duty to identify and report sexual misconduct or other discriminatory behaviors.
 Employees and persons with responsibility for supervising or ensuring safety of others (including student employees in the course of their employment duties) have a duty to report discriminatory behaviors observed or reported to them.
 Chairs, deans, department Coordinators and supervisors should be directly involved in resolving allegations of discrimination or sexual misconduct.
-The Title IX Coordinator and Deputies will investigate allegations of discrimination in consultation with the respondent's supervisor, provided the supervisor is not an alleged perpetrator.
+The Title IX Coordinator, Investigator and Deputies will investigate allegations of discrimination in consultation with the respondent's supervisor, provided the supervisor is not an alleged perpetrator.
 Chairs, Deans, department Coordinators and other supervisors have a duty to monitor the respondent's behavior and to take appropriate disciplinary action if he or she continues to violate university policy or procedure including further acts of discrimination and/or acts of retaliation.

 Complaints of discrimination from a student or other member of the University community against a member of the staff of Human Resources or of a department /work unit of any of the Deputies shall report the complaint to the appropriate institutional President’s Office.

-Investigation of Reports of Title IX Discrimination; Oversight by Title IX Coordinator
+Investigation of Reports of Title IX Discrimination; Oversight by Title IX Coordinator/chief Investigator

-Fairmont State University’s Title IX Coordinator has the authority to:
+Fairmont State University’s Title IX Coordinator/Chief Investigator, singly or in concert, have the authority to:

 a.
 Accept all complaints and referrals from students, employees or visitors at all institutional campuses or work locations and any that may be so designated in the future;